 Top it all off with a friendly staff and perfect service, it couldn’t have been any better !

 Check out there website here

-Voila, this is my take on where to eat in Goa.
+Voila, here are 3 restaurants you should try while in Goa.
 I hope you get a chance to visit soon!

 For a week-end gateway from Dubai :